BenJamesFleming/python-shop/README.md

  ```
  maxItems = [10,10,10,10,10,10]
  ```
- **Warning** Make sure that the indexs of the Max Items Array and the Item Array Match
+ **Warning:** Make sure that the indexs of the Max Items Array and the Item Array Match

  - **How To Chage The Client Feilds**